 - Dropbox Platform: Developers have built over 300,000 apps on the Dropbox platform, with integrations including Facebook, Yahoo, 1Password, Autodesk, Adobe EchoSign, Notability, CareerBuilder, Vimeo, HP, DocuSign, Microsoft Azure, Rackspace and Samsung.
-In December 2014, Dropbox released the Dropbox for Business API alongside more than 20 enterprise integrations to make Dropbox for Business a more powerful and secure solution for business collaboration.
+In December 2014, Dropbox released the Dropbox Business API alongside more than 20 enterprise integrations to make Dropbox Business a more powerful and secure solution for business collaboration.

 The story of Dropbox

 Dropbox was founded in 2007 by Drew Houston and Arash Ferdowsi.
 Frustrated by working from multiple computers, Drew was inspired to create a service that would let people bring all their files anywhere, with no need to email around attachments.
 Drew coded a demo of Dropbox and showed it to fellow MIT student Arash Ferdowsi, who dropped out with only one semester left to help make Dropbox a reality.
 Guiding their decisions was a relentless focus on crafting a simple and reliable experience across every computer and phone.

 Dropbox makes all your files available to you from any computer or phone.
 It's as easy as adding any file to your Dropbox folder.
 You can start working at the office and finish from home without ever needing to think about where your files are - they are always with you.